 Do you have to be a dancer to train at a ballroom dance studio?
 No, but if you know a little about dancing, ballroom dance is about to become one of your favorite pastimes.
-In fact, anyone who has taken dance lessons will have an easier time learning ballroom.
-Furthermore, it doesn’t matter if it was Ballet, Jazz, Hip Hop, Lindy Hop, Salsa, or Swing, you’re going to get it.
-Of course, there will be exceptions.
-But, generally speaking, you won’t struggle quite as much as someone who has no experience.
+In fact, someone who has taken dance lessons before will have an easier time learning ballroom.
+Furthermore, it doesn’t matter if it was Ballet, Jazz, Hip Hop, Lindy Hop, Salsa, or Swing, you’re going to pick it up quickly.
+Generally speaking, you won’t struggle quite as much as someone who has no dance experience.

 Many ballroom dance techniques will be familiar if you’ve taken dance lessons in other styles.

 To begin with, lining your body up correctly will give you a great look and even better balance regardless of what style of dance you’re doing.

 Arms, Legs, and Feet

 Open up the body and express yourself with stylish arm movements.

 No matter what kind of dance lessons you’re taking, you can’t underestimate the importance of the feet.
 For one, they get you where you’ve got to go.
 When you need it, they aid in creating flight around the dance floor.
 In some cases, traveling isn’t important, but movement within the body is.
 Good use of the feet makes anything possible.

 Hold your body in one piece with a strong and healthy core.
 You’ll avoid injury and have more control and better balance.
 Core strength aids in maintaining perfect dance posture.
 Here’s a post that goes into detail about the benefits of core strength for dancers.